Welcome to the Khalimonchuk Lab at the University of Nebraska

 I am interested in developing genetic tools in the roundworm Caenorhabditis elegans model that will allow us to study how mitochondrial dysfuntion contributes to aging-related neuromuscular diseases in humans.

-I am interested in delineating molecular basis of neuro-glial communication to elucidate the role of astrocytes in disease-associated brain pathologies.
+I am interested in delineating molecular basis of redox regulation of mitochodnrial quality control factors to elucidate their role in mitochondrial stress remodeling and relevant disease states.

 BS, Iowa State University